P2scalWang/house-customer-management/README.md

 2. Go to **Settings > API** to get your credentials:
    - `Project URL` → use as `SUPABASE_URL`
    - `anon public` key → use as `SUPABASE_ANON_KEY`
+3. **Important**: Make sure these environment variables are set in Vercel
-3. Run the SQL scripts in your Supabase SQL editor (optional, for sample data)
+4. Run the SQL scripts in your Supabase SQL editor (optional, for sample data):
+   - `setup-complete-database.sql` - Creates tables and sample data
+   - `setup-login-users.sql` - Creates test user (admin@example.com / admin123)

 ## Local Development